tigera-solutions/fortinet-enablement/modules/manage-north-south-policies-with-fortimanager.md

 3. Import FortiGate policy into FortiManager

+    >This step is only necessary if you skipped object import while integrating FortiGate and FortiManager in previous module.
+If the import was already completed, skip this step.

-    In order to preserve any policies configured in FortiGate, we need to import FortiGate policies into FortiManager.
+    - In order to preserve any policies configured in FortiGate, we need to import FortiGate policies into FortiManager.
+    - Once FortiGate policies are imported into FortiManager, from now on you can manage all North-South policies in FortiManager and push the package with the policies to FortiGate devices.

 [Next -> Module 12](../modules/integrate-calico-with-fortimanager.md)